cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 <figcaption>Fig. 5: Author names list covering academic libraries</figcaption>
 </figure>

-Knowing that authors tend to write and research on a specific range of topics (i.e., are specialists) is helpful because it allows me to browse by author and subject topic.
+Knowing that authors tend to write and research on specific topics (i.e., are specialists) is helpful because I can use this information to get more source material on a topic that authors tend to write about.

 ### Citation Browsing